PDP Gaming was kind enough to send a Pull-N-Go Switch Case review sample. Let’s check it out.

 Anyway, the Pull-N-Go has a tough fabric shell.
 Like a tight-knitted canvas, in a grown-up gray color with black faux-leather accents.
 The stiching around the zippers, along with the zipper tabs and rubber carrying handle, are a deep reddish-orange.
 It looks very good!

 Yes!
 I don’t advocate for PDP just ‘cause they send me review samples, you know.
 They make great products, and the Pull-N-Go Case is no exception.

 The fabric is tough with quality stitching all around.
-Where handles are attached, PDP chose to use black metal (instead of plastic) fasteners to hold everything together.
-I mentioned I have the backpack from PDP, which is made of the same material and I absolutely abuse that thing.
+Where the handles are attached, PDP chose to use black metal (instead of plastic) fasteners to hold everything together.
+I mentioned I have Switch Elite backpack by PDP, which is made of the same material, and I absolutely abuse that thing.
 Despite that, I have seen absolutely no fraying in the stitching, no tearing or wearing of the fabric.
 The materials are high quality and built to last.

 Overall, the Pull-N-Go Switch Case is a great solution if you like to take your Switch on the go.
 Particularly if you plan to bring it to a hotel or to a friend or relative’s house where you’ll want to ditch the dock and carry the console elsewhere.

 Once the top case is rrrripped from the bottom case, the Velcro side of the case looks a bit strange and fuzzy.
 But the novelty is real.
 And it’s a quality case that will definitely get the job done.

 If you decide to purchase the Switch Pull-N-Go case, consider using my affiliate link to order on Amazon.
 It helps out the site, and I could really use a shiny new WordPress plugin.